docsforadobe/premiere-plugin-guide/docs/video-filters/additional-details.md

 2. Copy the Sample.xml file to a new name that matches whatever you want to call the new badge (like ‘NewBadge.xml’).
 Edit the list of match names that you want to be decorated with your badge.
 Change the <Name> tag to the name you chose in step 1 (like ‘NewBadge’).
 You can also add your tooltip text as the <DescriptionItem> tags.
 These tags act as a localization map with the langid as the key.
 If a language isn’t found, ‘en_US’ is used by default.
 Provide your own GUID in the <Guid> tag.
 3. Relaunch the application.
 You’ll get a badge filter icon next to the others and a badge icons next to each effect that was listed in the XML file.

-#### NOTE
+!!! note
     ‘Sample’ is a special case that is intentionally excluded.
 Any other set of  *.xml/*.png files will be used.

 ---